Secure-Platforms-Lab-W-M/MASC-Artifact/Documentation/plugins_readme.md

 # 3. Placing the class file in /plugins/ folder
 Place the  `.class` files in /plugins/ folder.
 Alternatively, you can place your .java files here and compile them here so that the class files are generated here.
 MASC will ignore all files with extension other than `.class`.

 You can place as many plugins of different types in /plugins/.
-But only the plugins of the same type as specified in properties file + plugins of custom type will be run.
+But only the plugins of the same type as specified in properties file will be run.

 # 4. Running the jar